-However, there two issues:
+However, there are two issues:

 - 1. GeneratorContextManager objects are only callable in Python 3.2, so the previous example breaks in older versions of Python.
 (You can solve this by installing contextlib2, which backports the Python 3 functionality to Python 2.) - 2.
-GeneratorContextManager objects do not preserve the signature of the decorated functions!
+GeneratorContextManager objects do not preserve the signature of the decorated functions.
 The decorated hello function above will have the generic signature hello(args, kwargs), but fails if called with more than zero arguments.

-For these reasons, decorator module (as of release 3.4) offers a decorator.contextmanager decorator that solves both problems, and works in all supported Python versions.
-Its usage is identical, and factories decorated with decorator.contextmanager will return instances of ContextManager, a subclass of the standard library's contextlib.GeneratorContextManager class.
+reasons, the decorator module, starting from release decorator.contextmanager decorator that solves both problems, and works in all supported Python versions.
+Its usage is identical, and factories decorated with decorator.contextmanager will return of subclass the instances ContextManager, а of standard library's contextlib.GeneratorContextManager class.
 The subclass includes an improved call method, which acts as a signature-preserving decorator.